Compile-time

 A compile-time function that concatenates the hexadecimal values of the characters in str

-into one and embeds the resulting Int
+into one value and embeds the resulting Int

 Usage example: